fluxcd/flagger/docs/gitbook/how-it-works.md

   * halt advancement if pods are unhealthy
 * route all traffic to primary
 * scale to zero the canary deployment
-* mark rollout as finished
+* mark the canary deployment as finished
 * wait for the canary deployment to be updated \(revision bump\) and start over

 You can change the canary analysis _max weight_ and the _step weight_ percentage in the Flagger's custom resource.